whipowill/wow-addon-noshift/README.md

 ### Bearweaving

-For shifting into bear while regenerating energy:
+For shifting from cat into bear while regenerating energy:

 ```
 /stopmacro [mounted] [stealth] [nocombat] [noform]
 /ns energy < 90			<-- if energy is less than 90, set AutoUnshift to 0
 /ns rage > 10			<-- if rage is more than 10, set AutoUnshift to 0
 /ns !snared			<-- if snared, set AutoUnshift to 1
 /cast [form:1] !Cat Form
 /ns off				<-- restore default, set AutoUnshift to 1
 /stopmacro [noform:3]
 /ns energy > 30			<-- if energy is more than 30, set AutoUnshift to 0
 /ns !snare			<-- if snared, set AutoUnshift to 1
 /cast [form:3] !Dire Bear Form
 /ns off				<-- restore default, set AutoUnshift to 1